deletedcu/angular-demo/lectures/day-3/04-angular-universal.md

 Look familiar?

-Besides the code you're used to from a typical Node `server.js` file, this file also includes the rendering factory and rules for rendering these HTML views and serving them to the front end.
+Besides the code you're used to from a typical Node `server.js` file, this file also includes the rendering factory and rules for rendering these HTML views and serving them to the front-end.

 <!--WDI4 2:41 turning over to devs -->